sunaku/tork/man/man1/tork-master.1.markdown

 ## FILES

 *.tork/config.rb*
-  Optional Ruby script that is loaded inside the driver process on startup.
+  Optional Ruby script that is loaded inside this Tork process on startup.
   It can read and change the `ENV['TORK_CONFIGS']` environment variable.

 *.tork/master.rb*